ssMMiles/discord-interactions/packages/isomorphic-fetch-ponyfill/README.md

   </p>
 </div>

-*A fetch ponyfill that supports Node.js, Cloudflare Workers, Service Workers + Browsers?.*
+*A fetch ponyfill that supports Node.js and Cloudflare Workers.*

 I wanted something like https://github.com/lquixada/cross-fetch that worked in Cloudflare workers, so this is a more straightforward but working (in Node.js and CF Workers at least) version.